immunefi-team/Bounty_Boosts/Puffer Finance/28934 - [SC - Insight] TimelockcancelTransaction does not check  asser....md

 # Timelock::cancelTransaction() does not check / assert input is pre-queued Tx.

-Submitted on Fri Mar 01 2024 23:15:26 GMT-0400 (Atlantic Standard Time) by @Obin for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 2nd 2024 at 05:15:26 UTC by @Obin for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28934